bahodge/kgpmp-prototype/README.md

 | Data Store    | ability to CRUD a key/value from multiple clients                                   |
 | Stream        | send a stream of bytes over a persistent connection                                 |

+## Functionality

+`kgpmp` is meant to support the following functionalities to facilitation communication between systems.
+These systems can be running on a single machine on an isolated network or a cluster of machines working together across the world.

 ## Terms

 | term    | definition                                                                       |